 When we have tough conversations, they may become heated or escalate more than we had expected.
 If need be, ask to take a break and return to the conversation after everyone has time to cool off.

-Change doesn’t happen overnight.
-Conversations don’t always resolve the way we’d like, and sometimes seeing progress requires a series of conversations and a willingness to keep trying.
+Change often doesn’t happen overnight.
+Conversations may not always resolve the way we’d like, and sometimes seeing progress requires a series of conversations and a willingness to keep engaging.